altipeak/safewalk-java-sdk/README.md

 * port : The server port.
 * serverConnectivityHelper: A class to handle the connection with Safewalk server.
 * BYPASS_SSL_CHECK: to allow or deny insecure connections.

+### Documentation

+For further understanding of this API, please check the documents into the /doc folder of this project.